"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 Besides, on this page, you’ll find detailed information on how to transfer your hosting account from WhoGoHost to NameCheap.

 Exchange Rate – Naira to Dollar.

 The first thing I want you to consider is the Naira to Dollar exchange rate.
 Trust me, this little thing could cause financial issues in the future when its time to renew your hosting account.

 Fine, it’s easier to get started with NameCheap for as low as $2.88/mon ($24.88/yr) for a shared hosting account with the stellar package.
 But if you’re a beginner online marketer/blogger that earns little to nothing from your blog at the moment, think about the renewal fee just in 12 months coming.

 At the time of writing this line, the official CBN exchange rate is 304 Naira to a Dollar.

 Do the maths.

-If you’re still learning how this blogging thing and online marketing generally works, I would advise you stick to Garanntor for the moment.
+If you’re still learning how this blogging thing and online marketing generally works, I would advise you to stick to Garanntor for the moment.

 Learn and grow your online business with affordable web hosting company like Garanntor.

-If you’re not making significant income from your blog at the moment, hosting fee is something to really think about for Nigerians hosting with foreign companies.
+If you’re not making a significant income from your blog at the moment, the hosting fee is something to really think about for Nigerians hosting with foreign companies.

 The problem is when you convert the hosting fee in Dollar to it Naira equivalent…you might not be able to cover the cost if you’re a beginner.